back to insights

 The strategic implications are sharper than the headlines suggest.
 Three things are now clear.

 Third, rules of origin are the real battleground.
-If the U.S. proposal to raise regional content requirements to one hundred percent on key automotive components moves forward, every supplier relationship built around Asian or European inputs will need to be restructured.
+If the U.S. proposal to require 100 percent North American sourcing for key automotive components moves forward as reported, supplier relationships built around Asian or European inputs for those components will need to be restructured.
 Companies that set up in Mexico specifically to access USMCA duty-free treatment cannot assume their current bills of materials will qualify in 2027.

 What Companies Should Be Doing Right Now